landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ## SECTION II: ROLES AND RESPONSIBILITIES

-**Rationale: Data management takes time and effort.
-In order to not oversee any important data management action, it should be clear to all the members of the team who is responsible for each of them.**
+### A) Role definitions:

-1)	Role definitions: *[adapt the definition of each of the roles for the Project.
+*[adapt the definition of each of the roles for the Project.
 These roles are defined so that this document will not need to be adapted every time that there are changes within the Project team.
 These definitions should reflect as accurately as possible the roles in the project.
 For example, if the project will have Postdocs but not technicians, rename the Researcher role to Postdoc.
 For example, if there are going to be two kinds of students (field students and lab students) that will have different data management roles, these should be outlined here.
 For example, if the project is going to have a data manager, outline the role here]*.

 **Principal Investigator (PI):** Barnard, Bethany is the PI.